LukeGrahamLandry/mimic-mod/README.md

 # Mimic Mod

 A Minecraft mod that adds a stealthy new mob.

+Using multiloader so it could build for fabric but geckolib-fabric doesnt support the official mappings so i gave up.

 ## Features

 - mimic monster that looks exactly like a chest
     - will wonder around looking for a chest to eat
     - if it cant find one after a while it will just sit down and wait